 The MySQL Enterprise Monitor Agent performs the following tasks:

-Connects to a host and its MySQL server, and collects core information from the host where it lives, and information from all of the MySQL instances that it is configured to monitor.
+Connects to a host and its MySQL server, and collects core information from the host, and information from all of the MySQL instances that it is configured to monitor.
 The core data is called the inventory.
 The inventory includes details such as the MySQL server version number, supported storage engines, and replication configuration.
 The data in the inventory helps to determine what other kinds of data can be collected from the MySQL servers and hosts.

 Collects a set of standard data items that constitute the bulk of the data sent to the MySQL Enterprise Service Manager.
 This includes all of the information about the configuration, database objects and other content.